 4.3 Completion of Review

-i) Following the completion of the application review and the public consultation process, the City Planner shall provide a Letter of Concurrence, conditional concurrence or non-concurrence to the Applicant/Proponent within 30 days of the Public Information Meeting to advise whether adequate public consultation has been conducted by the Applicant/Proponent and to indicate conformity with the City’s preferred new telecommunication tower location guidelines (see Section 5 for criteria).
+i) Following the completion of the application review and the public consultation process, the Director, Planning & Development shall provide a Letter of Concurrence, conditional concurrence or non-concurrence to the Applicant/Proponent within 30 days of the Public Information Meeting to advise whether adequate public consultation has been conducted by the Applicant/Proponent and to indicate conformity with the City’s preferred new telecommunication tower location guidelines (see Section 5 for criteria).
 The letter of concurrence may contain a summary of the location and design criteria not met by the new tower proposal.

 For applications that, in the opinion of the City, are not appropriate based on probable land use impacts, an information report will be prepared for the Planning and Environment Committee (PEC).
 Comments and concerns from the Planning and Environment Committee (PEC) will be added to the City’s Letter of Concurrence to the Applicant/Proponent for Industry Canada’s consideration.

 i) Where an application affects a property designated under the Ontario Heritage Act, staff will notify the City’s Heritage Planner and the London Advisory Committee on Heritage (LACH), and will inform the Applicant/Proponent of LACH’s comments or concerns.
-Under this circumstance, a Letter of Concurrence shall be provided by the City Planner within 45 days of the Public Information Meeting
+Under this circumstance, a Letter of Concurrence shall be provided by the Director, Planning & Development within 45 days of the Public Information Meeting

 ii) Following the completion of public consultation process, the City shall provide a copy of the City’s Letter of Concurrence to interested parties, Neighbourhood Associations and Ward Councillors on request.